 - Our pupils are prepared for the Edexcel IGCSE in Mathematics, culminating in two 2-hour papers sat in the May of the Fifth Form.
 It is now graded 1-9 with 4 being a Pass (old C grade) 5 being a Strong Pass (C and B), 7 being an A and 8 being an A*.
 The 9 is thus better than an A*.

 - In addition, our top set take an additional AQA Level 2 Further Pure Mathematics qualification which starts bridging the gap to A Level Mathematics, it is graded from C to A* and there is an extra A* with distinction grade.
 This will move to 1-9 in 2019.
 Pupils in the second set have the option of opting in to this, a good idea if they are considering A level Mathematics.

 - Set 5 (and sometimes sets 5 and 6) are prepared for Foundation Level IGCSE Mathematics at the end of the Fourth Form with a view to gaining a level 4 or 5 a year early.
 Successful candidates will strive to improve to a 5/6 at the end of the Fifth Form.

 We offer two courses at A Level:

-Mathematics A Level.
+Mathematics A Level (Edexcel GCE Mathematics 9FM0).
 Typically, between one third and one half of our Lower Sixth opt to take A level Mathematics.
-We will follow the new Edexcel syllabus:

 - This is a 2 year course which is examined by three 2 hr papers at the end of the U6.
 Two papers test the Pure Mathematics content whilst the third is a mixture of Statistics and Mechanics